 These tips for staying focused at work are especially helpful if you’re distracted by problems at home.
 Not only do you owe it to your job and fellow employees to leave your problems at home, staying focused at work can give you a healthy “time out.”
 Sharpening your work focus may be just the distraction you need – and that’s what these tips are all about.

 “Often he who does too much does too little.” ~ Italian Proverb.

 It can be difficult to “go with the flow” in the workplace, especially when it’s moving in multiple directions and the tides are constantly shifting.
-Do you find it hard to stay focused at the office when phones and fax machines are ringing, other people are talking, several people are asking you to do things (often at the same time), client requests are coming in, priorities are changing, and the boss is overflowing with “ideas”?
+Do you find it hard to stay focused at the office when phones are ringing, other people are talking, several people are asking you to do things (often at the same time), client requests are coming in, priorities are changing, and the boss is overflowing with “ideas”?